Titles and Roles

-Jason Romancik, MD is an Instructor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Jason Romancik, MD is assistant professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 Dr. Romancik specializes in the treatment of patients with lymphoma and other hematologic malignancies.

 Dr. Romancik holds professional memberships with American Society of Hematology, American Society of Clinical Oncology and American Association for Cancer Research.